MultiCraft/repixture/manual_generator/content/manual.md

 The inventory screen is organized in <span class="concept">pages</span>.
 The tabs on the left side, shown on the screenshot at the number (1), let you switch the page.
 The tab highlighted in green indicates the current tab.
 On this screenshot, we’re on the Crafting page.

 Some pages, like the Crafting page, show your inventory (2).
 The inventory is where you store and move your items.
-The top row represents your hotbar, i.e. the items you can actually use while exploring the world.
+The top row represents your <span class="concept">hotbar</span>, i.e. the items you can actually use while exploring the world.

 The next sections explain every page.